iPsychonaut/EGAP/README.md

 #### Usage
 To execute this module, use the following command-line example:
 ```
-python EGAP_cleaner.py --dirty_fasta /path/to/dirty.fasta --output_dir /path/to/folder --organism_kingdom STRING
+python EGAP_cleaner.py -i /path/to/dirty.fasta -o /path/to/folder -k STRING
 ```
-The `--organism_kingdom` must be from the following: Archaea, Bacteria, Fauna, Flora, Funga, or Protista.
+The `-k`, `--organism_kingdom` must be from the following: Archaea, Bacteria, Fauna, Flora, Funga, or Protista.

 ### EGAP Illumina Module